aai-institute/pyDVL/docs/value/classwise-shapley.md

 therefore the defaults, but we leave the option to set different functions $f$ and $g$ for an exploration with different base scores.

-???
+!!!
 Example "The default class-wise scorer"
+    Constructing the CWS scorer requires choosing a metric and the functions $f$ and $g$:

     ```python
     import numpy as np
     from pydvl.value.shapley.classwise import ClasswiseScorer